Pryority/Pryority/README.md

 <pre>
-💻 I am Full Stack Developer who recently completed a coding bootcamp with the University of Toronto 🎓 I have a Bachelors in Physical Health Education and Education from Laurentian University in Sudbury, Ontario, Canada ⛓ I am very interested in blockchains and data science, and would like to study more on machine learning 🔭 Working on practicing my skills and learning as much as possible 🧠 Learning about blockchain development, how blockchains work, how they scale, etc
+💻 I am Full Stack Developer who recently completed a coding bootcamp with the University of Toronto 🎓 I have two Bachelor degrees: Honours of Physical Health Education and Education from Laurentian University in Sudbury, Ontario, Canada
+⛓ I am very interested in blockchains and data science, and would like to study more on machine learning 🔭 Working on practicing my skills and learning as much as possible 🧠 Learning about blockchain development, how blockchains work, how they scale, etc